ShanTirmizi/Crypto-Tracker-2022/README.md

 - Created a context to have a global state and avoid prop drilling
 - Added test
 - Created a login functionality
+- Added number and percentage formatting all of the data